Skip Navigation

 (“Is anyone better off?”)

-• Number of communities that establish centralized care coordination systems to streamline access to medical services and supports for children experiencing homelessness.
+• Number of communities partnered with Title V that establish centralized care coordination systems to streamline access to medical services and supports for children experiencing homelessness.
 (Measures systems integration and coordination infrastructure)

 • Number of healthcare organizations that adopt population health management strategies and data analytics to proactively identify and address the needs of children experiencing homelessness.
 (Assesses data-driven, tailored approach to care delivery)

-• Number of communities that achieve measurable reductions in health disparities and improvements in health equity for children experiencing homelessness through collaborative medical service delivery models.
-(Measures population health and equity impact)
+• Number of communities partnered with Title V that achieve measurable improvements in health outcomes for children experiencing homelessness through collaborative medical service delivery models.
+(Measures population health impact)

 • Number of healthcare payment and delivery system reforms implemented to sustain and incentivize high-quality, coordinated care for children experiencing homelessness, such as value-based payment models or accountable care structures.
 (Assesses systems change for sustainability and alignment)